 Page

-Directors' Responsibilities and Approval 2
+Directors' Responsibilities and Approval of Financial Statements 2

 Directors' Report 3 - 5

 Corporate Governance Statement 6

 Report of the Audit Committee 7 - 8

 Independent Auditor's Report 9 - 15

 Statement of Financial Position 16

 Statement of Profit or Loss and Other Comprehensive Income 17

 Statement of Changes in Equity 18

 Statement of Cash Flows 19

-Accounting Policies 20 - 27
+Accounting Policies 20 - 29

-Notes to the Annual Financial Statements 28 - 50
+Notes to the Annual Financial Statements 30 - 54

-(Registration Number 2011/000895/06) Annual financial statements for the year ended 31 December 2020
+(Registration Number 2011/000895/06) Annual Financial Statements for the year ended 31 December 2021

-Directors' Responsibilities and Approval
+Directors' Responsibilities and Approval of Financial Statements

-The directors are responsible for the preparation and fair presentation of the financial statements of SuperDrive Investments (RF) Limited, comprising the statement of financial position at 31 December 2020, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, as well as the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+The directors are responsible for the preparation and fair presentation of the financial statements of SuperDrive Investments (RF) Limited ('the Company'), comprising the statement of financial position at 31 December 2021, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, as well as the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes, in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
 In addition, the directors are responsible for preparing the directors' report.